Courses

 Conclusion

-3. Where can students get the NCERT Solutions for Class 8 History Chapter 4?
+3. Where can students get the NCERT Solutions for History Class 8 Chapter 4?

 4. What are the benefits of referring to Vedantu’s NCERT Solutions for Class 8 History Chapter 4?

-Ans: Vedantu has a very detailed lesson plan.
-They have videos, quizzes, chapter wise solutions, live classes, and so much more.
+Vedantu has a very detailed lesson plan.
+They have videos, quizzes, chapter-wise solutions, live classes, and so much more.
 If a student follows Vedantu, they will be able to study every subject and every chapter in a very systematic and detailed manner.
 Other than that, the daily, weekly, and monthly quizzes and tests will help students with exam preparation.
 The solutions provided by Vedantu(vedantu.com) are free of cost.
 They are also available on the Vedantu Mobile app.

 • Study each chapter from the textbook in detail.